-2.3.
+2.1.
 Size composition data

-New length-frequency data for 2004 and updated data for 200-2003 are available for the surface fisheries.
-New longline length-frequency data for the Japanese fleet are available for 2003, and data for 2001-2002 have been updated.
+New length-frequency data for 2005 and updated data for 1975-2004 are available for the surface fisheries.
+New longline length-frequency data for the Japanese fleet are available for 2004, and data for 2002-2003 have been updated.
 Size composition data for the other longline fleets are not used in the assessment.
+Longline length-frequency data is available for the Chinese Taipei fleet from 1981 to 2003.

 The fisheries of the EPO catch bigeye tuna of various sizes.
-The average size compositions of the catches from each fishery defined in Table 2.1 have been described in two previous assessments (Watters and Maunder 2001, 2002).
+The average size compositions of the catches from each fishery defined in Table 2.1 have been described in previous assessments (e.g. Watters and Maunder 2001, 2002).
 The fisheries that catch bigeye associated with floating objects typically catch small (<75 cm) and medium-sized (75 to 125 cm) bigeye (Figure 4.2, Fisheries 1-5).
 Prior to 1993, the catch of small bigeye was roughly equal to that of medium bigeye (Figure 4.2, Fishery 1).
-Since 1993, however, small bigeye have dominated the catches of fisheries that catch bigeye in association with floating objects (Figure 4.2, Fisheries 2-5).
+Since 1993, however, small bigeye from fisheries that catch bigeye in association with floating objects have dominated the catches (Figure 4.2, Fisheries 2-5).
 Prior to 1990, mostly medium-sized bigeye were captured from unassociated schools (Figure 4.2, Fishery 6).
 Since 1990, more small- and large-sized (>125 cm long) bigeye have been captured in unassociated schools (Figure 4.2, Fishery 7).
 The catches taken by the two longline fisheries (Fisheries 8 and 9) have distinctly different size compositions.
 In the area north of 15°N, longliners catch mostly medium-sized bigeye, and the average size composition has two distinct peaks (Figure 4.2, Fishery 8).
 In the southern area, longliners catch substantial numbers of both medium-sized and large bigeye, but the size composition has a single mode (Figure 4.2, Fishery 9).